 - Clarity: Code needs to be easy to read, and its meaning should be as unambiguous as possible.
 It should also be suited for verification so that tooling can help with ensuring safety and security guarantees.
 These guarantees can be achieved by making the code declarative and allowing the developer to express their intentions directly.
 We make those intentions explicit by design, which, along with readability, make auditing and reviewing more efficient, at a small cost to verbosity.

 - Approachability: Writing code and creating programs should be as approachable as possible.
 Incorporating features from languages like Swift and Rust, developers should find Cadence’s syntax and semantics familiar.
 Practical tooling, documentation, and examples enable developers to start creating programs quickly and effectively.

 - Developer Experience: The developer should be supported throughout the entire development lifecycle, from initial application logic to on-chain bugfixes.

 - Intuiting Ownership with Resources: Resources are a composite data type, similar to a struct, that expresses direct ownership of assets.
 Cadence’s strong static type system ensures that resources can only exist in one location at a time and cannot be copied or lost because of a coding mistake.
-Most smart contract languages currently use a ledger-style approach to record ownership, where an asset like is stored in the smart contract as an entry in a central ledger.
+Most smart contract languages currently use a ledger-style approach to record ownership, where an asset like a fungible token is stored in the smart contract as an entry in a central ledger.
 Cadence’s resources directly tie an asset’s ownership to the account that owns it by saving the resource in the account’s storage.
 As a result, ownership isn’t centralized in a smart contract’s storage.
 Each account owns its assets, and the assets can be transferred freely between accounts without the need for arbitration by a central smart contract.

 Other languages pioneered smart contract development, but they lack in areas that affect the long-term viability of next-generation applications.